chmaha/DebianProAudio/README.md

 ### Pipewire?

 **May 2024 update:** Now we are up to pipewire v1.0.5 I feel more confident about recommending pipewire.
 Indeed, I'm now running it myself for pro audio work.
 You can build from source via the [official build instructions](https://gitlab.freedesktop.org/pipewire/pipewire/-/blob/master/INSTALL.md?ref_type=heads) or for an easier experience simply use bookworm-backports.
-Be sure to add yourself to the pipewire group (no need for step 3).
+Be sure to add yourself to the pipewire group (no need for step 3) and follow the official Debian instructions: https://wiki.debian.org/PipeWire#Debian_12

 **Advice for regular users of Debian 12 and earlier**: In short, no, don't do it if you are a pro audio user.
 I don't believe those repository package versions are ready for primetime.
 The following commands should be safe to run on Debian 12 with any desktop environment (or any debian-based distro that ships with pipewire audio as the default) to revert to ALSA + Pulseaudio + JACK: